By Paul Lundgren

 “That was very perfectly set up so people could see it on Monday and come to the show on Tuesday,” Sellner said of the fortuitous chain of events.
 “Killy Kay and I have created many videos together since then.
 It’s really cool to see how that collaboration has progressed and how her work has progressed.

 “That show continues to be my favorite, I think because it was the debut of my original music, but also because it was very intimate.
 Everyone there was very attentive, and the guys that I was working with just had this really awesome set and included Radiohead covers and Fleetwood Mac covers.
 The versions of my songs that I did with them were different than now, but special in their own way.”

-Seller says one of the best parts of Homegrown is playing venues she might not normally play and partnering with musicians she might not normally reach out to.
-This year will be her fifth Homegrown playing at a fifth different venue.
+Sellner said one of the best parts of Homegrown is playing venues she might not normally play and partnering with musicians she might not normally reach out to.

 2015: Homegrown 17